Table of Contents:

 - Sewing too fast over thick layers

-- Continuing to sew with a bent or dull needle
+- Keep sewing with a bent or dull needle

 Maintenance and mechanics: when the machine is at fault

-When needles keep breaking in the same spot despite proper adjustments, the machine itself may be the cause.
-A misaligned or worn mechanism can cause shocks invisible to the naked eye.
+When needles always break in the same spot despite good settings, the machine itself may be the cause.
+Misaligned or worn mechanics can cause shocks invisible to the naked eye.

 A recurring sewing machine needle problem should raise concern.